CalamityAdam/iot/rails/projects/ninety_nine_cats_ii/README.md

 to be able to login to your app from multiple browsers and devices at the same time.

-* Once you think you know how to implement this, call your TA over and explain it.
 * Change your app so you can login from multiple devices. (you can test this using Chrome incognito).
 * Implement functionality so that logging out from one browser won't